Clarence Barnhart: Post-war years

 While in New York, Barnhart found out that Random House had plans to produce an “Americanized” version of the Oxford Concise Dictionary.
 Random House had acquired the rights to the Century Dictionary and Cyclopedia in the late 1930s and the Dictionary of American English in the early 1940s.
 Barnhart approached Random House and convinced them to let him take complete control of the project, from concept to design to implementation.
 This resulted in the American College Dictionary, published in 1947.
 This work was later used as the basis of the Random House Dictionary.

 Following American College Dictionary, Barnhart contracted with Scott, Foresman to produce the Thorndike-Barnhart dictionary series intended for school children.
 The new dictionaries were derived from the Thorndike-Century school dictionaries co-developed with Edward Thorndike in the 1930s and 1940s.

 His first general reference book published under the Thorndike-Barnhart name was the Thorndike-Barnhart Comprehensive Desk Dictionary, first published in 1951.
 This was followed by the Thorndike-Barnhart Handy Pocket Dictionary (1953), and the Thorndike-Barnhart Concise Dictionary (1956.)

 Under Random House he produced the New Century Cyclopedia of Names in 1954, a three volume expansion of the original 1894 volume of the Century Dictionary and Cyclopedia.
 From the New Century Cyclopedia of Names he further produced The New Century Handbook of English Literature published in 1956.

 In the 1950s and 1960s, he also developed the linguistic approach to reading instruction begun by Leonard Bloomfield, entitled Let's Read which was published in 1961.

 Barnhart, aided by his sons, continued to update and revise the Thorndike-Barnhart school dictionaries throughout the 1960s, 1970s and 1980s.
 These became the most popular school dictionaries in the United States.
 All dictionaries for schools were published by Scott Foresman and in the trade market by Doubleday.
 During the 1980s the dictionaries were published under two alternative titles.
 The advanced dictionary was published as either Thorndike-Barnhart Advanced Dictionary or Thorndike-Barnhart Student's Dictionary.
 The middle dictionary was published as either Thorndike-Barnhart Intermediate Dictionary or Thorndike-Barnhart Advanced Junior Dictionary.
 The junior dictionary was published as either Thorndike-Barnhart Beginning Dictionary or Thorndike-Barnhart Junior Dictionary.
-In 1997, Scott Foresman was acquired by Pearson Education who retired the work in favour of their Longman brand dictionaries.
+In 1997 Scott Foresman was bought out by Pearson plc and merged into their publishing company Addison-Wesley.
+Upon the formation of Pearson Education in 1998 the company retired the work in favour of their own Longman dictionary range.